VisualPHPUnit/VisualPHPUnit/README.md

 ## Version Information

-Current stable release is v2.1.1, last updated on February 11, 2013.
+Current stable release is v2.2, last updated on May 11, 2013.

 ## Contributing